Lift Every Voice and Sing (sculpture)

 Lift Every Voice and Sing, also known as The Harp, was a plaster sculpture by African-American artist Augusta Savage.
 It was commissioned for the 1939 New York World's Fair, and displayed in the courtyard of the Pavilion of Contemporary Art during the fair at Flushing Meadow.
 The sculpture was destroyed along with other temporary artworks at the site after the closing of the exhibition in 1940.

 Background

-Augusta Fells was born in 1892 in Green Cove Springs, Florida, about 40 miles south of Jacksonville, Florida.
+Augusta Fells was born in 1892 on February 29 in Green Cove Springs, Florida, about 40 miles south of Jacksonville, Florida.
 She married John T. Moore in 1907, at the age of 15, and had her only child the following year, a daughter Irene.
 After Moore's death, she married James Savage in 1915.
 She divorced her second husband in 1920 but retained his surname for the rest of her life.
 She moved to study in New York in 1921, with a letter of introduction to Solon Borglum.
 She could not afford the fees at his American School of Sculpture and instead studied at Cooper Union, completing a four-year degree in three years due to her experience.
 She married her third husband Robert Lincoln Poston in 1923, but he died the following year on his return journey after leading a delegation to Liberia.